Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: Policy Channels in Mark-0

 The last channel for the monetary authority to affect the economy within the framework of Mark-0 is by means of the default threshold, $\Theta$.
 Earlier work on the Mark-0 model found that the default threshold is a key parameter causing a phase transition between a regime of high unemployment and/or endogenous crises (low $\Theta$), and of stable full employment (higher $\Theta$ conditional on low interest rates) \citep[see][]{GualdiEtAl2015TippingPointsMacroeconomica}.
 This is because higher thresholds give firms more time to adjust their production and price strategy to return to a profitable state, assuming interest payments are low.
 Empirically, both in the CARES act and the CAA there were relaxations of the bankruptcy laws in the United States.\footnote{CARES refers to the Coronavirus Aid, Relief, and Economic Security Act, and the CAA refers to the Consolidated Appropriations Act of 2021.} Direct state aid to firms may also prevent bankruptcies from occurring.
 In the realm of our model these policies are mimicked by increasing the bankruptcy threshold $\Theta$ of firms during the shock and reducing it again after the shock.
 The ``Easy-Credit policy'' proposed in \cite{SharmaEtAl2020WshapedRecoveryCOVIDa} amounts to set the value of $\Theta$ such that it remains commensurate to the current average firm fragility, to wit

 where $\Theta_0$ is the bankruptcy threshold before the shock, $\mu$ a multiplier, and $\langle \phi \rangle(t)$ the firm-wide average debt-to-sales ratio at time $t$, meaning that only the firms whose debt-to-sales ratio exceeds $\mu \langle \phi \rangle$ must file for bankruptcy.
-Throughout the following we will use $\mu=1.3$.
+Throughout the following we will use $\mu=1.3$ and $\Theta_0=3.2$, which represents a compromise between ``too robust'' economies when $\Theta_0$ is large, and ``too fragile'' economies when $\Theta_0$ is small.

 This implies that with easier credit access, firms can accumulate debt during the shock without the fear of bankruptcy.
 This, in turn, affects the firing and hiring policies of firms as they can continue with their business as usual, leading to a hiring and firing as if they were not fragile (see Eq.~\eqref{eq:fragility}). \cite{SharmaEtAl2020WshapedRecoveryCOVIDa} have shown that such policy is effective in speeding up the recovery to pre-shock levels after severe COVID-like shocks, without such policy long-lasting recessions would otherwise ensue.